MichalSoszko/mdp-workshop/Session 2b - hands-on exercises.md

           description: 'Calculated VAT for item sold within the order'
     ```

-2. In ordr to check whether the documentation has been added correctly compile the project.
+2. In order to check whether the documentation has been added correctly compile the project.
 Run the following command:

     ```
     dbt compile